DellGEOS/AzureStackHOLs/lab-guides/03-OpenManageExtensionForWAC/readme.md

 Once all tools, catalog and drivers were populated, DRM Settings configured, cluster can be now offline updated.

-**1.** Navigate to Update Tab, and select Offline - Dell EMC Repository Manager Catalog and click on Next: Compliance Report
+**Step 1** Navigate to Update Tab, and select Offline - Dell EMC Repository Manager Catalog and click on Next: Compliance Report

 ![](./media/wac17.png)

-**2.** In compliance report, select updates you want to apply, and click Next: Summary
+**Step 2** In compliance report, select updates you want to apply, and click Next: Summary

 ![](./media/wac18.png)

-**3.** In Summary view, notice, that two options are available - Run now, or Schedule Update.
+**Step 3** In Summary view, notice, that two options are available - Run now, or Schedule Update.
 Keep defaults and click Next: Cluster aware update

 ![](./media/wac19.png)

 ![](./media/wac20.png)

-**4.** If you navigate out and then back to cluster view, you can navigate to Updates tool, and you will see, that there is a CAU run in progress
+**Step 4** If you navigate out and then back to cluster view, you can navigate to Updates tool, and you will see, that there is a CAU run in progress

 ![](./media/wac21.png)

-## Deep dive
+## Task 04 - Deep dive

-### Collecting logs
+### Task 04a - Collecting logs

 If something goes wrong, there are multiple places to look for logs.
 Let's explore logs with following script, that will collect all logs from WAC and cluster nodes.